Welcome to the Master's & Doctoral Public Policy Resource Guide!

 "New" RefWorks Instructions

 This web-based bibliography manager lets you save citations to journal articles, books, web sites and more into your personal online database.
 You'll be able to quickly link to online articles, organize and share your references, and automatically create formatted bibliographies in all the major citation formats, including APA, MLA, and Chicago styles.
-Off-campus users, see the Using RefWorks at UNLV page for special instructions.
+Learn more on the RefWorks Basics page.